AlexRudyak/PythonProjects/CMD Integrated Unit Converter/README.md

 ```
 ## Future Support:
 XOR for all bases.<br>
-SUBtract for all bases.
+SUBtract for all bases.<br>
-Negetive binary and hexadecimals, currently only adding to negative decimal numbers works.
+Negetive binary and hexadecimals, currently only adding to negative decimal numbers works.<br>

 Can be used without creating a .exe with: